 Hands are a Lethal Weapon

 Taking the time to wash your hands is the #1 defensive action to prevent infection.
-Your hands come into contact with more germs than any other body part.
+Your hands encounter more germs than any other body part.
 Once a bug takes hold, the hands transport that germ to multiple body locations within minutes.
 Tracking the hands’ movements shows the futility of saying, “keep your hands to yourself.”
 We unconsciously scratch, swipe, brush, and regularly rub our bodies with our hands.
 Each slight thoughtless touch transmits unseen, potentially deadly organisms to the next part of the body or the next victim.
 Therefore, if we hope to decrease the risk of germ warfare, we must learn to mitigate the danger.

 That’s where learning to wash your hands correctly and use protective barriers comes into play.
 Handwashing, or hand hygiene as it’s called in hospitals, is your #1 defense against the spread of infection.
 However, hand hygiene doesn’t just involve washing your hand; it also means keeping your fingernails clean, not wearing chipped nail polish, keeping your fingernails short, and NOT wearing artificial fingernails.
 Artificial fingernails, jewelry, and chipped nail polish are home to bacteria.
-So to prevent the spread of germs, you should remove all jewelry and not have your nails done.
+So, to prevent the spread of germs, you should remove all jewelry and not have your nails done.

 More than just Washing Hands

 Washing hands with soap and water is the best way to eliminate germs.
 However, suppose soap and water are not available.
-In that case, you can use an alcohol-based hand sanitizer that contains at least 60% alcohol (check the product label for the percent of alcohol to make sure).
+In that case, you can use an alcohol-based hand sanitizer that contains at least 60% alcohol (check the product label for the percentage of alcohol to make sure).
 While sanitizers reduce the number of germs on your hands, they do not eliminate all types of germs, nor are they effective when hands are visibly dirty or greasy.

 Correctly Applying Hand Sanitizer